stackhpc/ansible-slurm-appliance/README.md

 - `pingmatrix`: Runs a similar pingpong test but between all pairs of nodes.
 Reports zero-size message latency & maximum bandwidth.
 - `hpl-solo`: Runs HPL **separately** on all nodes, using 80% of memory, reporting Gflops on each node.

+These names can be used as tags to run only a subset of tests.
 For full details see the [role's README](https://github.com/stackhpc/ansible_collection_slurm_openstack_tools/blob/main/roles/test/README.md).

-First set `openhpc_tests_hpl_NB` in [test.yml](test.yml) to the appropriate the HPL blocksize 'NB' for the compute node processor - for Intel CPUs see [here](https://software.intel.com/content/www/us/en/develop/documentation/mkl-linux-developer-guide/top/intel-math-kernel-library-benchmarks/intel-distribution-for-linpack-benchmark/configuring-parameters.html).
+To achieve best performance for HPL set `openhpc_tests_hpl_NB` in [test.yml](test.yml) to the appropriate the HPL blocksize 'NB' for the compute node processor - for Intel CPUs see [here](https://software.intel.com/content/www/us/en/develop/documentation/mkl-linux-developer-guide/top/intel-math-kernel-library-benchmarks/intel-distribution-for-linpack-benchmark/configuring-parameters.html).

 Then run: